wjohnsaunders/DuenderMods/Motor Mounts MGN9 Extended/README.md

 protruding from the mount, so I suggest extending the thread length to 20mm with a tap.
 Or use the M5x40 bolts with a 15mm tapped hole.
 Make sure to use the original thread to guide the tap in, as you don't want it cutting a new thread that is out of alignment.
+Make sure to tap both the top and bottom holes.

 You will also need to tap a thread into the 2020 extrusion, the length of the thread depends on the bolt length you use, but use a button head